crystal-lang/crystal/_gitbook/syntax_and_semantics/union_types.md

 # Union types

-The type of a varaible or expression can consist of multiple types.
+The type of a variable or expression can consist of multiple types.
 This is called a union type.
 For example, when assigning to a same variable inside different [if](if.html) branches:

 ```crystal
 if 1 + 2 == 3